xksd/OrderBookRecorder/README.md

-# ob_recorder
+# Order Book Recorder

-Collects Order Book snapshots over a period of time.
+Records Order Book snapshots over a period of time into CSV files.

 Works for USDT pairs on Binance.